 Question 2 — If you were asked to explain the contents of one of your documents to a random group of people, would you use the same words and language in which it was written?

 Question 3 — Were either of your answers to questions 1 and 2, no?
 If so, you’re probably making the mistake many do, of writing documents to suit your writers rather than your audience.

 At Reporting for Business, we know that what you have to say is important.
 What we do is make sure

 Would your publications pass the ‘plain English’ test?

-TRY OUR FREE, ‘NO OBLIGATION’ WRITING ANALYSIS and see if you pass the test – simply email us a sample of your documents and we’ll send you a complimentary analysis, together with tips on how to make your writing more readable.
+TRY OUR FREE, NO OBLIGATION, WRITING ANALYSIS and see if you pass the test – simply email us a sample document and we’ll send you a complimentary analysis, together with some tips on how to keep writing clear, concise and considerate.